waiting-for-dev/web_pipe/docs/extensions/params.md

 ```

 You can configure a stack of transformations to be applied to the
 parameter hash.
-For that, we lean on [`transproc`
+For that, we lean on [`dry-transformer`
-gem](https://github.com/solnic/transproc) (you have to add it yourself to your
+gem](https://github.com/dry-rb/dry-transformer) (you have to add it yourself to
-Gemfile).
-All hash transformations in `transproc` are available by default.
+your Gemfile).
+All hash transformations in `dry-transformer` are available by
+default.

 Transformations must be configured under `:param_transformations`
 key: